Black and White Christmas Decor Home Tour -Rustic Scandinavian Black and White Christmas decor with fresh greens and

-I wanted a cozy feel too, so I used my pom pom garland and yarn wrapped twigs.
+I wanted a cozy feel too, so I used my pom pom garland and yarn wrapped twigs -see how I made them here.
+I even added some faux snow to my lanterns with candles with a snowy look.

 This big mirror is in our entrance way and its reflection offers a glimpse of what’s inside.

-This year in the dining room, I decided to add a little drama with a buffalo check feature wall.
+This year in the dining room, I decided to add a little drama and turn white walls into a buffalo check feature wall.
 I worked with Para on this project.
 You can find a full tutorial on how to paint a buffalo check feature wall here.
-It was my daughter Maddie’s idea, and then I looked for inspiration on how to do it on-line.
-Be sure to check out my friend Thalita’s version at The Learner Observer.

 I love the buffalo check wall, and it really wasn’t too hard to create either.

 Just inside the door is this little console table, and I’ve added my vintage white tool box full of real tiny trees.
 I love how simple it is.
 And of course, my racoon is looking pretty at-home in this little forest!
 This time of year I love adding lots of fresh greens to my home.
 It’s the easiest holiday decor to add to your own home, and feels instantly like the holidays.

 And over on my little bar cart, another pretty real green tree.
 This one is nestled into my vintage silver ice bucket.
 There are lots of vintage treasures on the bar cart.

 I had fun decorating the dining table with some brass candlesticks I’ve collected.

 They’ve had a bit of a makeover with a paint dip effect –see how I did it here.
-I love the addition of the black and white for a modern feel.
+I love the addition of the black and white colors for a modern feel.

 The table runner is just a piece of buffalo check fabric, I didn’t even finish the edges because I kind of liked the rustic feel, and think it will only look better as the edges fray more.